Reviews You Can Rely On

 Spandex is commonly used in elastic applications, offering excellent stretch but sacrificing some breathability.
 Nylon, while less stretchy than spandex, is softer, smoother, lighter, and more durable.
 It also has great moisture-wicking capabilities and better breathability, even though it may also lack the same support or shape retention.
 Polyester is highly versatile, with properties varying based on its manufacturing and blends; it is known for its quick-drying and moisture-wicking abilities, but it may also retain odors and have limited breathability.

-The construction and stitching on the body of your shorts will also significantly impact the comfort and overall feel of the pair once worn.
-Construction here refers to not only the different fabric panels and component sections used to build the shorts but also to how each part is joined together.
+The construction and stitching of the shorts' body will also significantly impact the comfort and overall feel.
+Construction refers not only to the different fabric panels and component sections used to build the shorts, but also to how each part is joined together.
 Stitching and seams can be a large source of chafing once you get moving, so it is common for manufacturers to utilize smooth or rounded stitches to ensure an easy-glide finish against the skin.
-It is also common to incorporate mesh in some capacity, whether that be full panels for the body or within the liner and/or surrounding the waistband.
+It is also common to incorporate mesh in some capacity, whether through full-body panels, the liner/or around the waistband.
 Shorts with mesh are excellent choices for runners who tend to overheat or anyone running in a warmer climate.

 running shorts - stitching, seams, and drawstrings can all be sources of chafing...